Have you ever felt like you needed to do a digital detox?

 I needed to do an honest digital inventory to try to get at what I was doing to hold myself back.

-So why I am devoting so much of my life to listening to others pontificate on the issues of the day while simultaneously getting myself worked up?
+So why am I devoting so much of my life to listening to others pontificate on the issues of the day while simultaneously getting myself worked up?
+It didn’t make sense.

-I could (and have) spent hours a day just watching news, dramas, protests, and rallies unfold in real time.
-I would catch myself getting swallowed by the vortex and delete Twitter from my phone, only to add it back a couple of days later.
+I could (and have) spent hours a day just watching the news, dramas, protests, and rallies unfold in real time.
+I caught myself getting swallowed by the vortex and delete Twitter from my phone, only to add it back a couple of days later.

 To an outside observer, I probably looked like someone who was simply “on their phone” too much.
 In my mind, however, I was engaged in serious issues, formulating my own (super important!) opinions, arguing with morons, and actually living an entire experience.
 It wasn’t useful.